 York County COVID-19 Response Fund

 In challenging times like these, collaboration, generosity and community are most needed.
-That’s why United Way of York County, in partnership with York County Community Foundation (YCCF) and other philanthropic partners, established the York County COVID-19 Response Fund.
+That’s why United Way of York County, in partnership with York County Community Foundation (YCCF) and other philanthropic partners, established the York County COVID-19 Response Fund in March 2020.

 In times of need, York Countians step up to support each other.
-Generous contributions from individuals, corporate partners, and philanthropic foundations have helped to raise more than $1,195,000 to support vital services that are crucial to healthy communities.
+Generous contributions from individuals, corporate partners, and philanthropic foundations have helped to raise critical support for vital services that are crucial to healthy communities.

 Over the past year, your support of the COVID-19 Response Fund has helped:

 93,000+ households receive emergency food assistance, with 11 nonprofit partners distributing more than 5.4 million pounds of food

 683 families receive rental assistance to prevent evictions

 65 overflow beds to be added at Code Blue Emergency Shelters for people experiencing homelessness in cold weather